 What temperature do you bake a cake in a convection oven?

 Since convection ovens run hotter than their conventional counterparts, it is important to reduce the temperature by at least 25F when baking a cake.
 When baking larger cakes, you may want to reduce the temperature by an extra five to ten degrees.

 How long does it take to cook a cake in a convection oven?

-Cakes may have a shorter baking time in a convection oven than a conventional oven, even when reducing the temperature by 25F.
+Cakes may have a shorter baking time in a convection oven than in a conventional oven, even when reducing the temperature by 25F.
 That is why it’s important to check your cake ten minutes before it is supposed to be done.
 Some small cakes will be baked by then.

-Can I bake cake in convection mode?
+Can I bake a cake in convection mode?

 Many conventional ovens have a convection mode, which is great for many recipes like pizzas and vegetables.
-However, it is not the ideal choice for the lightly-battered cake.
+However, it is not the ideal choice for a lightly-battered cake.
 It’s possible, but I recommend sticking with regular convention mode for the best results.

 When should you not use a convection oven?

 It’s best to say “no” to convection when baking any type of treat that needs to rise, such as cakes.
 Some pastries that work well with a flaky crust can bake well in a convection oven, though.
 It’s best to follow the recipe to know the best route for your baked goods.